Oktoberfest - ein Fest der Landeshauptstadt München

 Tips and events for the queer community

 The Munich Oktoberfest invites everyone to celebrate together.
-Those were the LGBTIQ* community highlights and information for the Oktoberfest 2022.
+Those are the LGBTIQ* community highlights and information for the Oktoberfest.

 Oktoberfest stands for tolerance, respect and diversity

 Oktoberfest has been a meeting place for the LGBTIQ* community for many years.
-Some of the events have already achieved cult status and took place again in 2022.
-These were the highlights:
+Some of the events have already achieved cult status and take place again in 2023.
+These are the highlights:

 The classic: More than 40 years ago, the gay Munich Lions Club (MLC) created the Gay-Sunday.
-Every first Sunday of the Wiesn, the gay and lesbian community meets all day in the Bräurosl tent.
-For the 43rd Oktoberfest meeting on September 18, 2022, the association reserved 600 tickets for the MLC balcony in the festival tent (these ticket holders get exclusive access).
-The rest of the tent was of course free to enter, but is predominantly visited by the LGBTIQ* community.
-An official after-Wiesn party went up at the NY Club starting at 10pm.
-More info at mlc-munich.de
+Every first Sunday of the Oktoberfest, the gay and lesbian community meets all day in the Bräurosl tent.
+For the Oktoberfest meeting, the association reserves enough tickets for the MLC balcony in the festival tent (these ticket holders get exclusive access).
+The rest of the tent is of course free to enter, but is predominantly visited by the LGBTIQ* community.

-Since it often gets quite crowded on Gay-Sunday, there was an unofficial, free gay get-together at Bräurosl one day later - "RoslMontag".
-On September 19, 2022, starting at 3 p.m., gays and lesbians once again came together casually.
-Meeting places for all LGBTIQ* were the beer garden of the Bräurosl (to the right of the main entrance) and the back part in the beer tent (under the balcony).
-There was no reservation.
-More info at rosawiesn.de.
+Since it often gets quite crowded on Gay-Sunday, there is an unofficial, free gay get-together at Bräurosl one day later - "RoslMontag".
+Gays and lesbians once again come together casually.
+Meeting places for all LGBTIQ* are the beer garden of the Bräurosl (to the right of the main entrance) and the back part in the beer tent (under the balcony).
+There is no reservation.
+More info at https://www.rosawiesn.de/.

 The ProudWiesn is a fairly new date for the community, which two LGTBIQ* groups of companies (from BMW and Diversity Tourism) have created and which already had over 300 participants* before the Corona forced break.
-The target group is then also mainly members of diverse LGBTIQ* business groups and their friends.
-Reservation tickets were required to attend on Sunday, September 25, 2022 starting at 5pm in the Crossbow Tent.
-More info and reservations at proudwiesn.com.
+The target group is also mainly members of diverse LGBTIQ* business groups and their friends.
+Reservation tickets are required to attend.
+More info and reservations at proudwiesn.de.

 The "Prosecco-Wiesn" looks back on a tradition of more than 30 years.
-On the second Monday of the Wiesn, the LGBTIQ* community comes together in the Fischer-Vroni starting in the early afternoon.
-In the smallest of the large Wiesn tents, it can get quite crowded quite early on.
+On the second Monday of the Oktoberfest, the LGBTIQ* community comes together in the Fischer-Vroni starting in the early afternoon.
+In the smallest of the large Oktoberfest tents, it can get quite crowded quite early on.
 The name of this meeting place comes from the former organizer, the owner of the Prosecco Bar.

 LGBTIQ* hostility at the Oktoberfest - what to do?